-What's on with the Birmingham Poet laureate, Adrian Johnson?
+What's on with Adrian Johnson?

-photo by the fabulous Louisa Griffiths
+photo by the fabulous Louisa Griffiths.

-Now booking for the 20th Anniversary year, Spring/Summer 2010:
+booking for the 22nd Anniversary year, 2012:

 Love and taxes - how Jack and Sandra beat the poll tax.

-A story of love, bravery, fire and belief in something better (running time: 45 mins)
+A story of love, bravery, fire and belief - in something better (running time: 45 mins)

 45 minutes of song and inspiring short stories, from a time when grass roots, people power, shook the government and won - by Adrian Johnson and guitarist Jessi Eastfield.
 Remember when England and Scotland really was revolting and how 18 million people from across the UK, stood up and defied the poll tax, made friends, met lovers and made a difference - together!
+After that, the audience have their say and share stories and memories from the early 1990’s, complete with dancing sun flowers, Sinead O’Connor and the Stone Roses.

 Running time: 45 mins + 15 minutes audience conversation (1hour) - ideal for libraries, local history groups, universities and literature festival programmes.